The Walking Dead, filmed in Senoia

 Madison's historic downtown and surrounding scenery have hosted productions as varied as "American Made," "Goosebumps," "Halloween II," "Guardians of the Galaxy: Vol. 2" and many more.
 Follow this guide to top film locations in Madison.
 Fans of "Stan & Ollie" also will enjoy this guide to locations where legendary comedian Oliver Hardy grew up in Georgia.

 Since creating a film commission in 1993, Douglasville has been used for dozens of major motion pictures and television series, including "Million Dollar Arm," "Necessary Roughness" and "MacGyver."
 Located less than 45 minutes from downtown Atlanta, Douglasville has created the Douglas County Film Trail, a self-guided tour of the area's best filming locations.
-Fans can also follow this guide to key filming locations in Douglasville.
+Fans also can follow this guide to key filming locations in Douglasville.

 This scenic North Georgia mountain town has been used as a location for "The Hunger Games: Catching Fire & Mockingjay: Parts 1 and 2," "Christmas in Homestead" and more.
 Follow this guide to find filming locations around town.